Ian Curtis: Death

-An audio excerpt from "In a Lonely Place", one of the few songs recorded by the band before Ian Curtis' death.
+An audio excerpt from "In a Lonely Place", one of the final songs recorded by the band before Ian Curtis' death.
 New Order would remake both this and "Ceremony".

 On the evening of 17 May 1980, Curtis asked Deborah to drop her impending divorce proceedings; she replied that it was likely that he would have changed his mind by the following morning and then – mindful of his previous suicide attempt and also concerned that his state of anxiety and frustration might drive Curtis into an epileptic seizure – offered to spend the night in his company.
 Deborah then drove to her parents' home to inform them of her intentions.
 When she returned to the couple's home at 77 Barton Street in Macclesfield, his demeanour had changed and he informed his wife of his intentions to spend the night alone, first making her promise not to return to the house before he had taken his scheduled 10 a.m. train to Manchester to meet his bandmates.

 In the early hours of the next morning, Curtis took his own life.
 He was 23 years old.
+His death was reported in the media three days later.
 He had used the kitchen's washing line to hang himself after having written a note to Deborah in which he declared his love for her despite his recent affair with Honoré.
 (Note: In this suicide note, Curtis recollected his life with Deborah and recounted his love for her.
 He also claimed that he could not be so cruel to Annik as to inform her he did not wish to see her again even if his marriage depended upon it.
 By the time Curtis had finished writing the note, he stated it was dawn and he could "hear the birds singing".)
 Deborah found his body soon after.
 In her 1995 biography, Touching from a Distance, Deborah recalls finding her husband's body and initially thinking that he was still alive before noticing the rope around his neck.
 According to Tony Wilson, Curtis spent the few hours before his suicide watching Werner Herzog's 1977 film Stroszek and listening to Iggy Pop's 1977 album The Idiot.
-Stark notes the significance of this album, as Pop's title was inspired by Dostoyevsky's novel The Idiot about the spiritually sensitive epileptic prince who was driven mad by the tragic and violent society in which he lived.
+Tanja Stark notes the significance of this album, as Pop's title was inspired by Dostoyevsky's novel The Idiot about the spiritually sensitive epileptic prince who was driven mad by the tragic and violent society in which he lived.
 His wife recollected that he had taken photographs of their wedding and their baby daughter off the walls, apparently to view them as he composed a note.
 In the note, Curtis did not state that he was going to kill himself; he also asked Deborah not to contact him for a while.
 It is not clear whether Curtis intended this to be a suicide note.